Phone: 905-525-9140 ext: 27822

 Office: IAHS Rm.
 403/D

-Dr. Dal Bello-Haas, PhD, PT is an Associate Professor in the School of Rehabilitation Science and Assistant Dean of the Physiotherapy Program.
+Dr. Dal Bello-Haas, PhD, PT is a Professor in the School of Rehabilitation Science and Assistant Dean of the Physiotherapy Program.
 Dr. Dal Bello-Haas graduated with a Bachelor of Science in Physiotherapy from the University of Toronto, completed her Master’s degree at Brock University and her PhD at Cleveland State University.
 She was a faculty member at Cleveland State University (Department of Health Sciences/Physical Therapy Program) and the University of Saskatchewan (School of Physical Therapy) before arriving at McMaster in 2011.
 Vanina has worked with a variety of patient populations and has practiced in most physiotherapy practice areas since graduation, and has specialized in the assessment and management of individuals with neurodegenerative diseases and older adults since 1994.
-Dr. Dal Bello-Haas is also currently a member of the MAC H2ope clinic Executive Council.
+Dr. Dal Bello-Haas is also currently a member of the MAC H2OPE clinic Executive Council.

 Dr. Dal Bello-Haas' research interests include: (1) older adults and individuals with neurodegenerative diseases, particularly those with amyotrophic lateral sclerosis and dementia; (2) therapeutic interventions (including tele-rehabilitation) that maximize function and quality of life along the aging continuum, the degenerative disease trajectory; (3) educational research - professional issues, use of web-based interfaces in teaching, peer evaluation, and strategies to increase capacity of health care professionals interested in working with older adults and neurologic populations.